Understanding Evaluations in PySpur

 3. Results and Metrics

-After running an evaluation, PySpur provides detailed metrics:
+After running an evaluation, PySpur provides detailed metrics:- Accuracy: The percentage of correct answers

 - Per-category breakdowns: How performance varies across problem types